VasilisGadala/learn-security-examples/dos/dos.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.

+    The issue here is that the server does not safely handle the case where the user inputs an invalid id, meaning users can intentionally crash the server (DOS).
+Additionally, the server does not have any rate limiting, meaning users can spam requests to the server and crash it.
 2. Briefly explain how a malicious attacker can exploit them.

+    A malicious user can exploit this vulnerability by intentionally inputting an invalid id to crash the server.
+Additionally, they can send a large number of requests to the server to crash it.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?

+    secure.ts adds try catch error handling handles the case where the user inputs an invalid id, meaning users cannot intentionally crash the server.
+It also adds rate limiting, meaning users cannot spam requests to the server and crash it.
+To provide further resilance, we could add a firewall or load balancer to prevent DOS attacks on the middleware layer.